kevb10/smol-dev-js/README.md

 ![smol-dev-setup](https://raw.githubusercontent.com/PicoCreator/smol-dev-js/main/docs/smol-dev-setup.gif)

-This will ask for your API keys, and setup the `.smol-dev-js` folder which it will use internally for you
+This will ask for your API keys, and set up the `.smol-dev-js` folder which it will use internally for you.

-> It is highly recommended to use anthropic claude, if you have the API key, as its so much faster and more reliable then openAI as of now for this use case.
-For openAI this uses gpt4-8k for the heavy lifting, while downgrading to gpt3.5 for some smol-er task
+> It is highly recommended to use Anthropic Claude, if you have the API key, as it's so much faster and more reliable than OpenAI as of now for this use case.
+For OpenAI, this uses gpt4-8k for the heavy lifting, while downgrading to gpt3.5 for some smaller tasks.

 ## smol-dev-js prompt